-No threatened flora species were recorded within the Application Area during the various surveys.
+No threatened flora species were recorded within the site during the various surveys.

-The DECC database search identified one threatened flora species, Digitaria porrecta (Finger Panic Grass), within 10 kilometres of the Application Area.
-Habitat for an additional three threatened flora species has been recorded on the DEWHA database within 10 kilometres of the Application Area being, Diuris tricolor (Pine Donkey Orchid), Eucalyptus glaucina (Slaty Red Gum) and Thesium australe (Austral Toadflax).
+The DECC database search identified one threatened flora species, Digitaria porrecta (Finger Panic Grass), within 10 kilometres of the site.
+Habitat for an additional three threatened flora species has been recorded on the DEWHA database within 10 kilometres being, Diuris tricolor (Pine Donkey Orchid), Eucalyptus glaucina (Slaty Red Gum) and Thesium australe (Austral Toadflax).

-Each species was assessed to their likelihood of occurrence within the Application Area (refer to Table 3.1).
+Each species was assessed to their likelihood of occurrence within the site (refer to Table 3.1).